Video shows man left to die in South Carolina prison yard

 Breaking News Emails

-COLUMBIA, S.C. — It was New Year's Eve 2017 and 32-year-old Allen "AJ" Capers was lying in a pool of blood outside a cell at South Carolina's Turbeville prison.
+COLUMBIA, S.C. — It was New Year's Eve 2017 and Allen "AJ" Capers, 32, was lying in a pool of blood outside a cell at South Carolina's Turbeville prison.
 He had been stabbed several times by two fellow inmates, according to prison incident reports.

 The reports indicate the guards radioed "main control" saying "medical assistance was needed as soon as possible," but surveillance video obtained exclusively by NBC News shows Capers on the ground and writhing for a half hour as multiple guards walk past him.